D-MBLD/phpbb-telegram-bridge/README.md

 Go to "ACP" > "Extensions" and select "Telegram Bridge Settings".
 Enter all settings there and press the link, which is provided for registering the webHook.
+When pressing the link, the telegram server should return a message containing the information "Webhook was set".

 ## Testing
 Send an arbitrary text to the bot.
 It should react with the information, that you need to enter